Checking your bank account regularly could save you money in more ways than one.

 You might use your bank account every day, but do you really know what money is going in and out?
 It’s important you’re across what’s happening in your bank account and what you’re eligible for.

-ASIC’s report Better Banking for Indigenous Consumers recently found that more than 150,000 people on low incomes were in high-fee bank accounts, despite being eligible for a basic low-fee account.
-Collectively, these customers paid over $6 million in fees that they didn’t have to.
+ASIC’s latest report Better and beyond: Expanding better banking outcomes to more low-income Australians recently found that more than one million people on low incomes were in high-fee bank accounts, despite being eligible for a basic low-fee account.
+Collectively, customers paid over $93 million in fees that they didn’t have to, which their banks are set to refund.

 What is a low-fee basic bank account?